-Most travel insurance Comprehensive Plans include, in their coverage for trip cancellation and interruption, some mention of coverage for Terrorist Acts.
-With this coverage, you would be theoretically be able to cancel or interrupt your travel plans if an act of terrorism occurred in your destination city within a certain number of days of your scheduled arrival (this time frame varies by plan and provider, but in general, can be anywhere from 7 to 30 days).
+Most comprehensive travel insurance plans include, in their coverage for trip cancellation and interruption, some mention of coverage for terrorist acts.
+With this coverage, you would theoretically be able to cancel or interrupt your travel plans if an act of terrorism occurred in your destination city within a certain number of days of your scheduled arrival.
+This time frame varies by plan and provider, but in general, can be anywhere from 7 to 30 days.

 While the definition may vary depending on which plan and provider you've chosen, there are two basic ways that travel insurance companies define "terrorist acts."
 In any case, travelers should understand that even if there is some kind of violent, frightening civil discord occurring in a country to which they are scheduled to travel, it may not be covered under their travel insurance plan's definition of "terrorism."